 There are other areas such as nutrition to proper sleep to the right equipment needed to make your ultra marathon training and racing successful.

-This is just a brief 2500+ word synopsis of just a few of the many things I would do and suggest to anyone crazy enough to want to compete in a race longer then the marathon.
+This is just a brief 2500+ word synopsis of just a few of the many things I would do and suggest to anyone crazy enough to want to compete in a race longer than the marathon.

 I literally could write another 20,000 words in-depth about this subject but will end here for sanity sake on your part.

 I highly recommend my wife who has run and won some 50-mile races and holds a 3:23:11 marathon best from the Boston Marathon as an ultra marathon resource as well.

 You can find her nutritional recipes, crafts at pinning junkie.

 My hats off to you for making this commitment.